Veera (1994 film): Plot

-After Roopa and Viswanathan return, Muthu tries to tell Roopa about Devi but decides not to after she tells him about how her friend, at Roopa's suggestion, murdered her lover for infidelity.
-Devi and Muthu go to a temple to formally marry on Devi's demands, and Ravikanth is tasked with preventing Roopa from going there but fails.
-Roopa arrives at the temple; Ravikanth helps Muthu to hide his marriage to Devi from Roopa and vice versa.
+After Roopa and Viswanathan return, Muthuveerappan tries to tell Roopa about Devi but decides not to after she tells him about how her friend, at Roopa's suggestion, murdered her lover for infidelity.
+Devi and Muthuveerappan go to a temple to formally marry on Devi's demands, and Ravikanth is tasked with preventing Roopa from going there but fails.
+Roopa arrives at the temple; Ravikanth helps Muthuveerappan to hide his marriage to Devi from Roopa and vice versa.
 When Roopa sees her husband leaving with Devi, Ravikanth lies that Muthu and Veera are different men.
-As a result, Muthu is forced to live a double life as Devi's husband Muthu and as Roopa's husband Veera.
+As a result, Muthuveerappan is forced to live a double life as Devi's husband Muthu and as Roopa's husband Veera.

-Chandran, aware of Muthu's double life, tries to blackmail him but Muthu gives him an altered photograph showing two of him.
+Chandran, aware of Muthuveerappan's double life, tries to blackmail him but Muthuveerappan gives him an altered photograph showing two of him.
 Believing it is genuine, Chandran gives the photograph to Harichandran who sees through the fraud, commits a murder and frames Muthu as Veera's killer.
-After Muthu reveals the truth about his double life to his wives, they fight over him and refuse to share.
+After Muthuveerappan reveals the truth about his double life to his wives, they fight over him and refuse to share.
 The wives are kidnapped by Harichandran's men.
-Muthu subdues Harichandran and Chandran, who are arrested.
-Muthu's wives reconcile with him but not with each other.
-Muthu's mother persuades him to leave Madras and return to Karamadai.
+Muthuveerappan subdues Harichandran and Chandran, who are arrested.
+Muthuveerappan's wives reconcile with him but not with each other.
+Muthuveerappan's mother persuades him to leave Madras and return to Karamadai.
 When he, his mother and Ravikanth enter Muthu's house, they find Devi, Roopa and Viswanathan already there.
-Devi and Roopa take a bag each from Muthu then flounce off in opposite directions.
+Devi and Roopa take a bag each from Muthuveerappan then flounce off in opposite directions.